Gut Health and Osteoporosis❤️

 Let's talk about how your gut 🦠 health and bone health💪are connected.

 You already know that what you eat directly affects your bone health.
-Eating enough protein, and getting sufficient Vitamin D, as well as calcium are the foundations of good bone health.
+Eating enough protein, and getting sufficient Vitamin D, as well as calcium are the foundations of rebuilding after a diagnosis of osteoporosis or osteopenia.

 But what happens with your healthy diet once it enters your digestive tract?
 Does your gut health matter?